Explore this course:

 - Marketing Management

 This unit aims to introduce the discipline of marketing to Marketing MSc students.
 This unit covers the theory and practice of marketing in organisations - which functions embrace developing, planning and coordinating marketing decisions to achieve marketing goals and objectives and build competitive advantage.15 credits

 - Retail and Services Marketing

 Various marketing concepts and practices could be applied in different business contexts.
 This module will evaluate how these retail marketing theories are used in a retail and a services setting.
 In addition, the module will also examine how the current retail environment affects its business operations.
-Student will be introduced to various services marketing conceptual frameworks and learn about the importance of service quality as well as its measurement.15 credits
+You will be introduced to various services marketing conceptual frameworks and learn about the importance of service quality as well as its measurement.15 credits

 - Marketing in Society